scanner-research/scanner/README.md

 # Scanner: Efficient Video Analysis at Scale [![Build Status](https://travis-ci.org/scanner-research/scanner.svg?branch=master)](https://travis-ci.org/scanner-research/scanner) #

 Scanner is a system for writing applications that process video efficiently.
 Scanner has been used for:
 * **Big video data analysis:** labeling and data mining large video datasets: a dataset containing over 600 feature length movies (106 million frames) and a dataset of 70,000 hours of TV news (12 billion frames, 20 TB).
 * **VR Video synthesis:** scaling the [Surround 360 VR video stitching software](https://github.com/scanner-research/Surround360), which processes fourteen 2048x2048 input videos to produce 8k stereo video output.

 ## Key Features

 Scanner's key features include:
-* **Computation graphs designed for video:** Scanner applications are written by composing together functions that process streams of data (called Ops) into graphs.
-Scanner graphs support features useful for video processing, such as sparse sampling of video frames, access to temporal windows of frames, and state propagation across computations on successive frames.
-The Scanner runtime is responsible for executing this graph efficiently given all the processing resources on your machine.
+* **Computation graphs designed for video processing:** Similar to the dataflow model used by many modern ML frameworks, Scanner applications are written by composing together functions that process streams of data (called Scanner Ops) into graphs.
+Computation graphs process sequences of video frames.
+Scanner graphs support features useful for video processing, such as sparse sampling of video frames, access to temporal sliding windows of frames, and state propagation across computations on successive frames.
+The Scanner runtime executes computation graphs efficiently on the processing resources on your machine, whether it be a single multi-core laptop, or a collection of machines in the cloud.
 * **Random access to video:** Since Scanner understands how video is compressed, it can provide fast *random* access to video frames.
-* **First-class support for GPUs:** Most image processing algorithms can benefit greatly from GPUs, so Scanner provides first class support for writing Ops that execute on GPUs.
+* **First-class support for GPUs:** Most image processing algorithms can benefit greatly from GPUs, so Scanner provides first class support for writing Ops that execute on multiple GPUs in a single machined.
-* **Distributed execution:** Scanner can scale out applications to hundreds of machines.
+* **Distributed execution:** Scanner can scale out applications to hundreds of machines, and is designed to use cheaper preemptible machines on cloud computing platforms.

 ## Documentation